AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-26-nio-on-the-client.md

 ## Let the App have a UI

 On the go, we don't want to open our ChromeBook to access our server.
-So lets add a UI to our app, which can target the server.
+So let's add a UI to our app, which can target the server.
 We keep it very simple and use a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) as our main driver.